swirlai/swirl-search/docs/User-Guide.md

 This will limit the query to SearchProviders with tag `company`.

 SearchProviders do not need to have the `default` property set to `true` for Tags to work.
-So long as they have `active` set to `true`, then using the Tag in a query will cause Swirl to invoke it.
+So long as they have `active` set to `true`, then using the Tag in a query will cause SWIRL to invoke it.

 For more information, see [Organizing SearchProviders with Active, Default and Tags](#organizing-searchproviders-with-active-default-and-tags)

 # Relevancy Ranking

-Swirl returns a unified result set consisting of results from all responding SearchProviders, matched by stemmed word form, and re-ranked using a cosine vector similarity relevancy model based on [spaCy](https://spacy.io/) and normalized by query and token length.
+SWIRL returns a unified result set consisting of results from all responding SearchProviders, matched by stemmed word form, and re-ranked using a cosine vector similarity relevancy model based on [spaCy](https://spacy.io/) and normalized by query and token length.
 It also incorporates the original `searchprovider_rank`.

 For more details please consult the Developer Guide [Configure Relevancy Field Weights](Developer-Guide.md#configure-relevancy-field-weights) and [Understand the Explain Structure](Developer-Guide.md#understand-the-explain-structure) sections.

 ## Hit Highlighting

-Swirl highlights occurrences of query terms in the `title`, `body` and `author` fields.
+SWIRL highlights occurrences of query terms in the `title`, `body` and `author` fields.
 For example:

 ``` json
     "body": "<em>Performance</em> <em>management</em> is the process of setting goals and expectations for employees and then tracking and measuring their progress.
 This can be done through regular one-on-one meetings, <em>performance</em> reviews, and other feedback mechanisms.",
 ```
-As of version 1.10, Swirl can also integrate source synonym configurations into relevancy calculations with corresponding hit highlighting.
-See the Developer Guide [Integrate Source Synonyms Into Swirl Relevancy](Developer-Guide.md#integrate-source-synonyms-into-swirl-relevancy) section for details.
+As of version 1.10, SWIRL can also integrate source synonym configurations into relevancy calculations with corresponding hit highlighting.
+See the Developer Guide [Integrate Source Synonyms Into SWIRL Relevancy](Developer-Guide.md#integrate-source-synonyms-into-swirl-relevancy) section for details.

 # Using SearchProviders

-SearchProviders are the essential element of Swirl.
+SearchProviders are the essential element of SWIRL.
 They make it quick and easy to search many sources - without writing any code.

 SearchProviders are JSON objects.
-Swirl's distribution comes preloaded with a variety of configurations for sources like Elastic, Solr, PostgreSQL, BigQuery, NLResearch.com, Miro.com, Atlassian, and more.
+SWIRL's distribution comes preloaded with a variety of configurations for sources like Elastic, Solr, PostgreSQL, BigQuery, NLResearch.com, Miro.com, Atlassian, and more.

 {: .highlight }
-Swirl includes five (5) Google Programmable Search Engines (PSEs) to get you up and running right away.
-The credentials for these are shared with the Swirl Community.
+SWIRL includes five (5) Google Programmable Search Engines (PSEs) to get you up and running right away.
+The credentials for these are shared with the SWIRL Community.
 The EuropePMC SearchProvider is also enabled by default, and no credentials are required for its use.

 [SearchProvider Example JSON](https://github.com/swirlai/swirl-search/tree/main/SearchProviders)